discosat/disco_gnuradio/README.md

 As of now, the flowgraphs have only been tested using SDR <--> SDR links, which means the waveform is potentially incompatible with SpaceInventor RF equipment, we will have to test this.

 ## RX
 A number of SDRs can be used as the source block for the RX flowgraph (.grc).
 Note that the center frequency should be at 437.5 MHz in order to avoid DC offsets from e.g., the HackRF.
-The sampling rate is currently configured to 8Msps, which means the RTL-SDR cannot be used.
+The sampling rate is currently configured to 8Msps, which means the RTL-SDR cannot be used in the current configuration.
 To configure for the RTL-SDR, the sampling frequency should be set appropiately (no less than 1msps), and adjust the decimation in the Xlating block, such that the Quadrature Demodulator gets 80ksps, which it expects.

 Decoded csp data from any valid csp packet will be displayed in the terminal along with corrected RS errors.